mvaganov/self/RESUME.md

 * Senior-level engineer: product development, framework, R&D, client/server
 * Implemented and debugged multiple proprietary asynchronous client/server products
 * Conceived and implemented original scriptable UI engines for mobile and created associated compilers and virtual machines
-* Lead development of a social-media photo-blogging application that was shelved by management
+* Lead development of a social-media photo-blogging application
 * Created a client/server test app used for system testing and engineer training
 * A responsible part of shipping 5 distinct mobile applications, and many SKUs of each<!--- #ifndef redux -->
 * Trained engineers in proprietary BREW and J2ME technologies